tardis-sn/tardis/docs/running/gui.rst

 **3**.
 An example of creating a model and GUI

-First get the example file `tardis_example.yml <https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/models/examples/tardis_example.yml>`_.
+First, get the example file `tardis_example.yml <https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/models/examples/tardis_example.yml>`_.

-To download a copy of the atomic database (if you haven't already) add:
+To download a copy of the atomic database (if you haven't already), add:

 .. code-block:: python